arkency/posts/posts/2014-08-10-apns-and-utf8.md

 ## Bytes, bytes everywhere

 Remember when I said that we have 256 bytes?
-We do, but # of useful bytes for our case is even smaller.
+We do, but number of useful bytes for our case is even smaller.

 ```
 #!ruby